-In 2010, the University's administration charged Distance Learning with expanding asynchronous online degree program offerings.
+In 2010, the University's administration charged the Office of Distance Learning with expanding asynchronous online degree program offerings.
 With a new revenue share model approved that incentivizes departments and faculty to develop programs online, we have been able to offer a wider variety of programs that are accessible to more students.

 In Fall 2014, the satellite system was officially sunset, and all programs that were previously broadcast via satellite are now available online.
 More online programs are in various stages of planning and development.